All downloads

 - The SB icon appears in your menu bar (top-right of screen).
 You won't see this warning again.

 About the security prompt.
 Every unsigned Mac app from outside the App Store goes through this flow.
-SBVault is open-source — the binary is the same code on our public GitHub repo.
+SBVault is open-source, and the binary is the same code on our public GitHub repo.
 The warning is Apple being cautious about code it hasn't seen before, not a real security issue.
 Once you've approved it once, future launches are instant.

 Windows